yowainwright/developer-ci-benefits/docs/06-unit-test-example.md

 The example below is a unit test provided purely by the browser!

-The function below is written in TypeScript initialy.
+The function below is written in TypeScript initially.
 This is done so _hopefully_, a potential failure is clear _(The function expects a number)_.
 TypeScript help define a code's interface.
  After writing the code below in TypeScript, a text editor can be configured to quickly communicate to a developer if it is working as expected.